dsccommunity/ActiveDirectoryCSDsc/README.md

 are members of an Active Directory domain, AD CS can provide a source for the SSL certificates that will automatically be trusted.

+- **AdcsAuthorityInformationAccess**: This resource can be used to configure the URIs in the Authority Information Access and Online Responder OCSP extensions of certificates issued by an Active Directory Certificate Authority.
 - **AdcsCertificationAuthority**: This resource can be used to install the ADCS Certificate Authority after the feature has been installed on the server.
 - **AdcsEnrollmentPolicyWebService**: This resource can be used to